Rack UPS vs. Centralized UPS: Architecture Guide for Data Center Engineers | Xtreme Power Conversion

 Comparison

-Deployment location Installed in IT rack or adjacent enclosure Installed in electrical room
+Deployment location Installed in IT rack Dedicated electrical room

-Failure domain Localized to rack or row Can affect broad load scope without 2N
+Failure domain Localized to rack Can affect broad load scope

 Scalability Incremental, per-rack growth System-level upgrades required

-Maintenance events Rack-level, limited load scope Broad load impact without parallel redundancy
+Maintenance events Rack-level, limited load scope Broad load impact without 2N

-Factory integration Pre-integrated with rack stack before shipment On-site installation and integration
+Factory integration Pre-integrated with rack stack On-site installation and integration

-Deployment timeline Faster — modular rollout Longer commissioning and installation timeline
+Deployment speed Faster — modular rollout Longer commissioning timeline

-Upfront sizing Size to current load — add as needed Requires future capacity planning upfront
+Upfront sizing requirement Size to current load Requires future capacity planning

-Best for Edge, AI compute, distributed IT, rapid scaling Large-scale stable facilities, established infrastructure
+Best for Edge, AI compute, distributed IT Large-scale facility deployments

 How to choose